1337fl0w/PixlR/README.md

-# Pixel Sorting Application
+# PixlR

 ## Overview
-A desktop application for pixel sorting images using Python and `customtkinter`.
+A simple python application for sorting pixels in images

+This shit barely works.
+If it was a horse, I'd shoot it

 ## Features
-- Drag and drop an image to load.
-- Adjust pixel sorting settings using sliders.
+- Adjust strength of pixel sorting through a slider
+- Supports sorting by luminosity, hue and saturation
-- Export the processed image as a PNG file.
+- Export the processed image as a PNG file

-## Setup
-1. Clone the repository.
-2. Install the required dependencies: